BetaNYC/Map-Vacant-Storefront/README.md

 * Tow Truck Driver
 * Tow Truck Exemption

-We wrote a script to scrape the Licensing data for Barbershops and Beauty Salons from the NYS Licensee portal, which can be accessed at: This licensee portal is updated daily, but the script takes several hours to run, so we are planning on updating it monthly (see this letter to Secretary of State Rosado, asking for data to streamline this).
+We wrote a script to scrape the Licensing data for Barbershops and Beauty Salons from the NYS Licensee portal, which can be accessed [here](https://github.com/BetaNYC/Map-Vacant-Storefront/blob/master/Scripts/NYSLicensesSelenium.py) This licensee portal is updated daily, but the script takes several hours to run, so we are planning on updating it monthly (see [this](https://docs.google.com/document/d/1iOBE-K8JfdX8VT4Lrc2XCBPJn35XxQDozcZ4z44MWHE/edit) letter to Secretary of State Rosado, asking for data to streamline this).
 After we scraped the data from this site, we geocoded it using DCP’s GeoSupport Desktop software (function 1B) to add BBLs and coordinates for each licensed barbershop and beauty shop address.
 We had to do significant cleaning to the address field to do this - creating separate columns for the house number, street name, and zip code, and dividing the strings in the address field into these columns.
 This was a lot more complicated when addresses included floor, apartment, suite, or unit numbers; for the most part, these needed to be manually stripped from the address fields.
 Once we had geocoded these files, we joined barbershops and beauty salons with a license status of ‘Active’ or ‘Expiring soon’ to the PLUTO dataset according to their corresponding BBLs and hiding the PLUTO polygons (designating a commercial address) when there was a match.

 The remaining PLUTO polygons should highlight were there may be a vacant storefront.